 Don’t worry in 10 quick steps I’ll tell you how to format WD My Passport for Mac.

-One of the first things to note is that there are two main versions available of this external hard drive.
+One of the first things for you to know is that there are two main versions of this external hard drive.

 WD My Passport NTFS Version